chpr-tbrl/CHPRIS-FE/docs/configurations.md

 ## Configure environment variables

-Create development and production .env configuration files from the env.example template
+Create development and production .env configuration fiBelow are the defaultsles from the env.example template

 ```bash
 cp env.example .env.development.local